-A source water assessment of our system was conducted in 2001, 2002, and 2019 by the Virginia Department of Health, the Washington County Service Authority and a private consulting agency.
+A source water assessment of our system was conducted in 2019 and 2020 by the Virginia Department of Health.
 The Reservation Spring, Widener Spring, Jones Spring, Middle Fork of the Holston River and the South Holston Lake were determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
-Additional information concerning this report may be obtained by calling the Washington County Service Authority at the number listed above.
+Additional information concerning this report may be obtained by calling the Washington County Service Authority at (276) 628-7151.